martyrsmith/martyrsmith.github.io/source/_posts/address-family.md

 ```

 ## EVPN Family
 MPLS-Based Ethernet VPN (BGP EVPN) can provide L2VPN services such as data-center interconnection (DCI).
-This advertises MAC / IP over a MPLS network.
 Designed as an alternative for VPLS.

 IP tunneling such as Virtual Extensible LAN protocol (VXLAN) can provide L2 and L3 overlay networks with EVPN.
 (VXLAN BGP EVPN)